endeavouros-team/Important-news/README.md

 Date | Description
 :--- | :---
+2021-Apr-24 | The Personal Commands feature of Welcome has a new and easier to use API.<br>To see more info, start Welcome -> Tips tab -> Tutorial button -> New simpler API.
 2021-Apr-17 | New EndeavourOS ISO has landed!<br>It has great new features, package updates, and old known issues have been solved.<br>[Go grab it!](https://endeavouros.com/latest-release)
 2021-Apr-07 | Changed the patched `yad` package name to `yad-eos` to avoid further confusion.<br>To use the patched yad, install `yad-eos`:<br>`sudo pacman -Syu yad-eos`
 2021-Mar-29 | The Welcome app has a new button **Yad (patched)** under the **Add More Apps** tab.<br>This button installs the patched EndeavourOS version of yad.<br>Note that the button is visible only if your current yad version is older than<br> the EndeavourOS version.<br>See also the 2021-Mar-18 news item below.